lfmerrick21/WhEATBreeders/README.md

     section above where I show how to download and install WhEATBreeders using devtools.

-3. Where can I get help with issues regarding GWhEAT?
+3. Where can I get help with issues regarding WhEATBreeders?
 All questions should be directed to Lance F. Merrick at
     <lance.merrick21@gmail.com>.

 ### **Further Information**